reiccv/Project_3_Credit_Card_Fraud_Detection/README.md

 # Project 3

 ## Credit Card Fraud Detection Machine Learning Model
 This repository contains two different types of models that both aim for the same goal; detecting whether a transaction is fradulent or non fradulent.
-Containing a PCA model and a neural network model for credit card fraud detection.
+Containing a logistic Regression model and a neural network model for credit card fraud detection.
 The model is designed to analyze credit card transactions and predict whether a transaction is fraudulent or legitimate.
 It is trained on a labeled dataset of historical credit card transactions, where each transaction is labeled as either "fraud" or "non-fraud."